serimmmmm/openmusichistory/bach_wilhelm_friedemann.md

 | 1751 | Married with Dorothea Elisabeth Georgi |
 | 1764 | Resigned his post in Halle as his dissatisfaction grew |
 | 1754 | Died in Berlin |

+ Have you ever listened to ‘Klavierbüchlein fur Wilhelm Friedemann Bach of keyboard pieces, BWV 924?
+This adorable piece was written by J.S.
+Bach for his 10-year-old first son.
+Wilhelm Friedemann Bach was the first son born to J.S.
+Bach and Maria Barbara Bach in 1710.